NamesAreDifficult/EStoreProject/docs/DesignDoc.md

 ## Executive Summary

-This is a summary of the project.
+Our application is an e-store for a butcher that provides a variety of cuts of beef of different grades, where the user can order these cuts by weight.
+The project front-end and back-end are developed using Angular, and Java, respectively.

 ### Purpose

-Our application is an e-store for a butcher that provides a variety of cuts of beef of different grades, as well as the ability to sponsor and reserve different cuts from cows.
+The purpose of the application is for the butcher to sell partial or full cuts of beef to customers.
+The owner can create products of different prices and update weights as they receive more, and the customer can purchase these cuts with a credit card they have registered to their account.

 ### Glossary and Acronyms